 10. Harvest Tyme Farm Park—Lowell, IN

 Harvest Tyme Farm Park is just as the name says.
 It’s a working farm and interactive park, all rolled into one.
 Located in Northwest Indiana, visitors will find rides, games, animals, a petting zoo, and a lot of outdoor fun.
 For little farmers, there are pumpkins available in the fall and hand-picked flowers available in the summer.
-The farm goes all out on attractions for festivals and summer entertainments.
+The farm goes all out on attractions for festivals and summer entertainment.
 There’s even a holiday light show in the winter.
 Favorite activities include taking older kids on the tilt-a-whirl and bringing home spring flowers or sunflowers fresh from the farm.